Sometimes blurbs are written by ordinary people. Part of the back cover of my is shown below.

 One or two pages are enough but some authors go much too far.

-Michael Hyatt is an egomaniac whom I can't stand for several reasons.
+Michael Hyatt is an egomaniac I can't stand for several reasons.
 I bought -- but have not yet been motivated to read -- his Platform: Get Noticed In A Noisy World.
 The book has four blurbs in tiny type on its back cover plus SIX FUCKING PAGES with 14 blurbs ahead of the title page.

 - If someone is not convinced to buy a book after reading three or four blurbs, will 14 do the job?
 Probably not.